 1. Shiitake and Button Mushrooms

-Surprisingly, the dried versions of shiitake mushrooms are high in vitamin D. This may be due to the fact that these mushrooms are great at sucking up sunlight.
-Shiitake mushrooms are also rich in B vitamins like B1 and B2.
-Make sure that you find mushrooms that have been dried in the sun, not by artificial means, in order to achieve the benefits of high vitamin D content.
+Dried shiitake mushrooms are high in vitamin D. Shiitake, button, and oyster mushrooms are also rich in vitamins B1 and B2.
+To benefit from the high vitamin D content, make sure that you find mushrooms that have been dried in the sun, not by artificial means.

 3. Sockeye Salmon

-A small 3½ ounce portion of cooked salmon will give you 90% of the recommended dietary intake of Vitamin D. Make sure to purchase salmon that has been caught from the wild, if not, then sustainably farmed.
+A small 3-ounce portion of cooked salmon will give you 90 percent of the recommended dietary intake of vitamin D. Make sure to purchase salmon that was caught from the wild or sustainably farmed.

-Sardines are one of the best foods sources of vitamin D. One small tin can of sardines will provide you with approximately 70% of your daily needs.
-These tiny canned fish are also a great source for vitamin B12, omega-3 fatty acids, protein, and selenium.
+Sardines are one of the best dietary sources of vitamin D. One small tin can of sardines will provide you with approximately 101 percent of your daily needs.
+These tiny canned fish are also a great source of vitamin B-12, omega-3 fatty acids, protein, and selenium.

-Catfish are another fish that makes a habit of feeding on minuscule organisms that create vitamin D from sunlight.
+Catfish are a freshwater fish that have a habit of feeding on minuscule organisms that use sunlight to produce vitamin D.

-Eat 3 ounces of tuna daily for 50% of your vitamin D needs.
+You’ll have to eat 6 ounces of tuna daily to obtain 50 percent of your vitamin D needs.
 Fresh, wild-caught tuna is the most nutritious.
-Remember, eating oily fish can also lubricate the body with “good fats” that provide health benefits like better memory and brain function.
+Remember, oily fish can also provide the body with “good fats” that support memory and brain function.

 8. Cod Liver Oil

-If you can stomach the strong aroma, this oil is super-rich in vitamin D. This golden oil, is also rich in omega-3 fatty acids.
-Incorporating this oil into your diet will help promote healthy and strong bones.
-Because of its high Vitamin D content, cod liver oil has also been shown to fight osteoporosis in adults, improve brain function, and optimize nervous system function.
+If you can stomach the strong aroma, this oil is super-rich in vitamin D. Just a teaspoon offers 113 percent of your daily vitamin D needs.
+This golden oil is also rich in omega-3 fatty acids.
+Some medical experts recommend taking vitamin D to improve brain function and optimize nervous system function.

-Eggs are another food that contains vitamin D in small amounts.
-Eating one egg daily will provide you with approximately 10% of your daily needs.
-I personally recommend eating free-range eggs from a local farm, if possible.
+Eggs contain vitamin D in small amounts.
+Eating one egg will provide you with approximately 21 percent of your daily needs.
+It’s best to only consume free-range eggs from a local farm, if possible.

 Okay, we know it’s not a food, but daily exposure to sunshine can seriously increase your vitamin D intake.
 In fact, this vitamin has actually been referred to as the sunshine vitamin.
 Light hitting the skin from the sun’s rays stimulates the production of this vitamin and hormone.
 This is great news for those of us that can take a sun-bath daily.
 But, for those of us in colder, cloudier climates, we can up our intake from the foods we eat.
 This could explain why Native Inuit people in Alaska ate so much fish!